-There is no evidence that drinking urine offers any health benefits.
-While most people experience no serious harm from drinking urine, there are some risks.
+There is no evidence that drinking urine offers health benefits.
+While most people do not experience serious harm, there are some risks.

 In the present day, a small number of religious or alternative health organizations also suggest drinking urine.
 In this article, learn about the purported benefits of drinking urine and the risks.

 Urine has been a folk remedy for centuries.
 The ancient Romans, for example, believed that urine from Portugal could cleanse their mouths and whiten their teeth.